-- Prepare a register of potential participants and define the criteria for determining which officers should receive priority in training. - Invite participants well in advance of the training programme. - Communicate well in advance. - Replace participants who do not confirm their participation with participants from the reserve list. - Careful selection of the right participants is crucial for a successful workshop. - Prior to the training, send participants a preliminary agenda and some back ground information on the training programme. - Prepare well in advance the registration form, preliminary list of participants and participation certificates.
-Paul Gauci 2023
+- Prepare a register of potential participants and define the criteria for determining which officers should receive priority in training. - Invite participants well in advance of the training programme. - Replace participants who do not confirm their participation with participants from the reserve list. - Careful selection of the right participants is crucial for a successful workshop. - Prior to the training, send participants a preliminary agenda and some back ground information on the training programme.

 - Have each participant complete the registration form with his or her full name, function, contact details before the workshop begins. - During registration, give the participants their training materials, nameplates, badges and other workshop information.
-Place all papers in one folder. - Circulate the list of participants during the workshop to verify the contact data. - Check attendance every workshop day. - Ensure that participants who successfully attend all workshop days receive a participation certificate at the end of the workshop. - Add workshop participants to the register of trained officers.
+Place all papers in one folder. - Check attendance every workshop day. - Ensure that participants who successfully attend all workshop days receive a participation certificate at the end of the workshop. - Update the register/ Training records of trained officers.